 By exploiting this detailed description of the magnetic field magnitude $\norm{\vec{B}}$ and polar angle $\theta_{B}$, we can reconstruct the expulsion of the magnetic field vector from the superconductor as an alternative representation of \cref{fig:fig2}.
-Here, we utilize a vector plot to directly visualize the Meissner effect.
+Here, we utilize a vector plot to directly visualize the field screening.
 The resulting reconstruction of the horizontal and vertical linecuts are displayed in \cref{fig:fig3}(a) and \cref{fig:fig3}(b), respectively.
 The magnetic field vectors vary with the distance from the center of the superconductor, and also from the Meissner state to the normal state.
-At low temperatures, the reduction of the magnetic field and a large turn in the angle indicate a strong Meissner effect.
+At low temperatures, the reduction of the magnetic field and a large turn in the angle indicate a strong field screening.
 As the temperature increases, the vectors near the center gradually point back to the sample $c$ axis with increasing magnitudes, while those near the edge gradually decrease in magnitude with a small change in angle.
-Both features provide an indisputable proof of the Meissner effect.
-Furthermore, the changes in the magnetic field is rapid when approaching $T_{c}$, commonly understand as vortex dynamics in the superconducting phrase transition.
+Both features provide an indisputable proof of the diamagnetism associated with the Meissner effect.
+Furthermore, the changes in the magnetic field is rapid when approaching $T_{c}$, commonly understand as vortex dynamics in the phrase transition.
 We notice that this can also be understood by Brandt's model (see below).